 In September 2015, a team from Bedgebury will embark on a three week collaborative seed collecting expedition along the whole of the Pacific Northwest (USA).
 Their goal is to gather wild seed from some of the tallest, largest and rarest trees on the planet.
-This is a record of their journey.
+For the first time, a member of the Friends team, Luke Wallace, will join an expedition being funded by the Friends.
+His role will be to record the expedition in words and images for all the participating organisations.

 26th August 2015